2016-2017 Tuition and Fees

 *Health Insurance is mandatory.
-Students who submit proof of comparable health insurance may waive the Cranbrook Academy of Art Health Insurance; total fees will decrease by $1,202.
+All international students (F-1) are required to purchase Cranbrook’s health insurance.
+Domestic students who submit proof of comparable health insurance may waive the Cranbrook Academy of Art Health Insurance; total fees will decrease by the cost of the waived insurance.

 New students are required to submit a non-refundable $1,000 Studio Deposit, payable within two weeks of an offer of admission; this deposit is applied to first-semester tuition charges.
 The $200 Dormitory Deposit, required to reserve a room in the dorms, is also non-refundable.

 Tuition and Fees are payable in full on or before the first day of the fall semester.
 Cranbrook Academy of Art is unable to offer a payment plan.
 Please see Payment of Tuition, Fees, and Student Charges below for payment instructions.

 Tuition Refund Policies: All notifications of withdrawal must be submitted in writing to Leslie Tobakos, Registrar, Financial Aid & Admissions Manager, who will determine the official date of withdrawal.
 Tuition is refunded based on the official date of withdrawal.
 Failure to attend or mere verbal notification will not be regarded as official notice of withdrawal.

 Fees are considered administrative or consumable; as such, they are not refundable.
 This includes the Student Activity Fee, Lab / Facility Fee, Matriculation Fee, and Graduation Fee.
 The Health Insurance Fee is only refundable if the student officially notifies Leslie Tobakos of withdrawal prior to October 1st.